philipturner/metal-benchmarks/README.md

 ## Operations per Second

 The A14 and M1 come from the Apple 7 GPU family.
 However, the A14 core has half the FP32 processing power.
-Future chips will likely retain the same ratio of F32:F16:I32 compute power.
-The Apple GPU architecture may become "frozen" as Moore's Law grinds to a halt; all major vendors have converged on 256 FP32 Ops/clock.
+Future chips will likely retain the same ratio of F32:F16:I32 compute power (most vendors recently converged on 256 FP32 OPs/clock).
+The microarchitecture may become mostly "frozen" as Moore's Law grinds to a halt.
 Future improvements will include hardware-accelerated ray tracing, but not tensor cores.
+Apple's "tensor core" is the `simdgroup_matrix` instruction, which improves ALU utilization of existing FP32 pipelines (M1+) and FP16 pipelines (A14).
+Expect future advancements to continue in the Neural Engine, such as FP8.

 | Per Core | A14 | M1, Apple 8 | GCN 5 | RDNA 1, 2 | RDNA 3 | Pascal | Turing | Ampere, Ada |
 | -------- | ------- | ------- | ----- | --------- | ------ | ------ | ------ | ----------- |